 We split these into two categories: required and desired.

 Which experiences do you think would make or break your trip?
-What do you feel you must have or must do during your vacation?
+What do you feel you must have or must-do during your vacation?

 If it isn’t a basic or a necessary expenditure but you have to have it then it is a required luxury.
-The list of these vary per trip so there is no set amount.
+The list of these varies per trip so there is no set amount.
 But we try our absolute best to fit these into the budget.

 If you just kinda sorta want it then it is a desired one.
 We only budget for these items if things are coming up roses.
 If we find extra money to put into the budget or save in another category, we allocate it here.